jagrafft/presentations/julia_data_analysis/presenter_notes.md

     - EC-12 edudcation systems and their component systems (States, Districts, Schools, Classrooms, ...) are highly individual and evaluating them accurately without direct experiece is nearly impossible.
         - Medicine is less complex.
 3. Contract
-    - Let's bias our discussion to the technical side today.
-This keeps the playing field open but raises the entry bar to help us focus on our objectives.
+    - Let's bias our discussion toward the technical today.
+This keeps the playing field open but raises the entry bar to help us focus on the objectives.
 4. **Smarter Balanced Assessment**
     1. &nbsp;
         - Created by the Smarter Balanced Assessment Consortium, which originally had ~30 members